jrandj/redhat/README.md

 1. Securely transfer files between systems

 ### Configure local storage

+1. List, create, delete partitions on MBR and GPT disks

+1. Create and remove physical volumes

+1. Assign physical volumes to volume groups

+1. Create and delete logical volumes

+1. Configure systems to mount file systems at boot by universally unique ID (UUID) or label

+1. Add new partitions and logical volumes, and swap to a system non-destructively

 ### Create and configure file systems

+1. Create, mount, unmount, and use vfat, ext4, and xfs file systems

+1. Mount and unmount network file systems using NFS

+1. Extend existing logical volumes

+1. Create and configure set-GID directories for collaboration

+1. Configure disk compression

+1. Manage layered storage

+1. Diagnose and correct file permission problems

 ### Deploy, configure, and maintain systems

+1. Schedule tasks using at and cron

+    * Job scheduling and execution is handled by the *atd* and *crond* daemons.
+While *atd* manages jobs scheduled to run once in the future, *crond* is responsbile for running jobs repetitively at pre-specified times.
+At startup, *crond* reads schedules in files located in the */var/spool/cron* and */etc/cron.d* directories, and loads them in memory for later execution.

+    * There are 4 files that control permissions for setting scheduled jobs.
+These are *at.allow*, *at.deny*, *cron.allow* and *cron.deny*.
+These files are located in the */etc* directory.
+The syntax of the files is identical, with each file taking 1 username per line.
+If no files exist, then no users are permitted.
+By default, the *deny* files exist and are empty, and the *allow* files do not exist.
+This opens up full access to using both tools for all users.

+    * All activities involving *atd* and *crond* are logged to the */var/log/cron* file.

+    * The *at* command is used to schedule one-time execution of a program by the *atd* daemon.
+All submitted jobs are stored in the */var/spool/at* directory.

+    * To schedule a job using *at* the below syntax is used:
+        ```shell
+        at 11:30pm 6/30/15
+        ```
+    * The commands to execute are defined in the terminal, press *Ctrl+d* when finished.
+The added job can be viewed with *at* and can be removed with the *-d* option.

+    * A shell script can also be provided:
+        ```shell
+        at -f ~/script1.sh 11:30pm 6/30/15
+        ```

+    * The */etc/crontab* file has the following columns:
+        * 1: Minutes of hour (0-59), with multiple comma seperated values, or * to represent every minute.
+        * 2: Hours of day (0-23), with multiple comma seperated values, or * to represent every hour.
+        * 3: Days of month (1-31), with multiple comma seperated values, or * to represent every day.
+        * 4: Month of year (1-12, jan-dec), with multiple comma seperated values, or * to represent every month.
+        * 5: Day of week (0-6, sun-sat), with multiple comma seperated values, or * to represent every day.
+        * 6: Full path name of the command or script to be executed, along with any arguments.

+    * Step values can be used with */2 meaning every 2nd minute.

+    * The *crontab* command can be used to edit the file.
+Common options are *e* (edit), *l* (view), *r* (remove):
+        ```shell
+        crontab -e
+        ```

+1. Start and stop services and configure services to start automatically at boot

+1. Configure systems to boot into a specific target automatically

+1. Configure time service clients

+1. Install and update software packages from Red Hat Network, a remote repository, or from the local file system

+1. Work with package module streams

+1. Modify the system bootloader

 ### Manage basic networking